bjuonday/Modified-ProTanki/README.md

 <h2>Linux (knowningly as Debian-based distros, etc.)</h2>

-**"The Most Hardest Method"**: Now formerly you can have as Preloader (just for quick access to play ProTanki) with Adobe Flash Player on Linux.
+**"The Most Hardest Method"**: Now formerly you can have as Preloader (just for quick access to play ProTanki) with Adobe Flash Player on Linux.<br>
+_**...but if you play it with that file, you'll get IP-banned for "using modified client".
+So, buckle up with your VPN, guys and gals!**_<br>
 Unfortunately I don't know any further information on how to install it nor using Wine on Linux, as it cannot download assets from Windows directory.
 <hr>
 <h1>What does it change?</h1>